testingisdocumenting/blog/blog-content/entry/ultimate-end-to-end-test.md

 Admin page allows to send a message to all visitors via WebSocket.

-:include-image: admin-send-message.png { fit: true, stickySlide: "left" }
+:include-image: admin-send-message.png { fit: true, stickySlide: "left", border: true }

-:include-image: landing-received-message.png { fit: true }
+:include-image: landing-received-message.png { fit: true, border: true }

 In order to test this we will need two browsers: one to send a message and another to receive a websocket event.